cyy963/cyy963/README.md

 ## Current Projects

 -  Currently developing my own website, coming soon!
--  I am about to start on an exciting 10-week internship with Datacom, where I will be developing frontend for NZ Creative and gaining valuable industry experience.
+-  I am about to start an exciting 10-week internship with Datacom, where I will be developing frontend for NZ Creative and gaining valuable industry experience.

 ## Skills